 validated against a wide set of scenario's.

-Updated by Rob vh over 6 years ago
+Updated by Rob vh almost 7 years ago

 Would it be possible to add a column to the "Current and upcoming recordings" tab that shows the adapter that is (going to be) assigned to a recording, based on: